syncfusion-content/typescript-docs/TypeScript/PivotGauge/Frame-Type.md

 ![](Frame-Type_images/FullCircle.png)

-## Half Circle
+## Half circle
-Half Circle frame lets the PivotGauge to display in semi-circular shape.
-For this, frame type needs to be set as "HalfCircle" within the `frameType` property and need to set `startAngle` and `sweepAngle` for the PivotGauge in the `scales` property.
+The half circle frame is used to display the pivot gauge in semi-circular shape.
+For this, set the frame type to "HalfCircle" within the `frameType` property, and then set the `startAngle` and `sweepAngle` for the pivot gauge in the `scales` property.

 {% highlight html %}